Excel VBA Macro to Get Username

 - Network UserName

-There is no built in function to get username to a worksheet cell.
-This has to be done by defining a user defined function.
-To do this, press Alt+ F11, go to VB editor, insert a new module & enter this code.
+To do this, press Alt+ F11 from your Excel file,then go to VB editor, insert a new module & paste this code.

-This Excel macro code will display the current Windows username, who is also executing this Excel or Word App.1234567Sub GetUserName_AppUser()Dim strUserName As String'Use the Application Object to get the UsernamestrUserName = Application.UserNameMsgBox "Current Logged In UserName is:" & strUserNameEnd Sub
+This Excel macro code will display the current Windows username, who is also executing this Excel or Word App.

 3. Excel VBA Get Username from System Environment Variables